What is the Center for Learning Biblical Greek?

 Give someone a commentary and you feed them for a day; teach them to read Greek and you feed them for a lifetime.

 A fifty minute, weekly, skype session covering one chapter is $65.
 You pay weekly, so there is no up-front financial commitment to pay for the entire program.

 Compare this rate with: (1) It is substantially cheaper than the average Christian college or university of first year Greek which can easily cost an average of $5,000.
 (2) This is private, one-on-one instruction, while in a traditional institution the student finds him or herself in a classroom with a large number of students.
 (3) Greek linguistics is my specialty, while in a traditional institution students typically are assigned a teacher’s assistant for the class, or if they do get a professor, his or her specialty is often not in Greek linguistics but in some other area of New Testament studies.

 What day and time are the sessions?

 Teaching sessions are Tuesdays or Wednesdays, but exceptions for other days of the week may be made.
-There is one chapter covered per session, and the duration of the program is thirty-three weeks, since there are thirty-three chapters to the grammar.
-If you must miss a week then you would pick up the following week where you left off.
+One chapter is covered per session, and the duration of the program is thirty-three weeks, since there are thirty-three chapters to the grammar.

 Are there quizzes and homework?